 If you’re looking for an expert to confirm your fears about killer robots, the grey goo problem, or robots taking all our jobs, you’re in the wrong place.
 Amy Webb began her career as a reporter for the Wall Street Journal.
 She has become a widely respected futurist, author, and founder of the Future Today Institute in Philadelphia.
 Webb is also a professor of strategic foresight at New York University’s Stern School of Business and frequently advises corporate and government leaders.
 It would be hard to find a better-credentialed person to view what human society can expect from the future of artificial intelligence.
-That’s the subject of her superb new book, The Big Nine.
+That’s the subject of her superb new book about a future dominated by AI, The Big Nine.

 Webb is tough, and highly critical at times, but her approach is well-balanced.
 There’s no hysteria or irrational exuberance in this book.
 “Fundamentally,” she writes, “I believe that AI is a positive force, one that will elevate the next generations of humankind and help us to achieve our most idealistic visions of the future.”